MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-linux-agent.md

 :::moniker-end

-> [!CAUTION]
-> This article references CentOS, a Linux distribution that is nearing End Of Life (EOL) status.
-Please consider your use and planning accordingly.
-For more information, see the [CentOS End Of Life guidance](/azure/virtual-machines/workloads/centos/centos-end-of-life).

 To run your jobs, you'll need at least one agent.
 A Linux agent can build and deploy different kinds of apps, including Java and Android apps.
-We support Ubuntu, Red Hat, and CentOS.
+We support Ubuntu and Red Hat.

 > Before you begin:
 > * If your pipelines are in [Azure Pipelines](https://visualstudio.microsoft.com/products/visual-studio-team-services-vs) and a [Microsoft-hosted agent](hosted.md) meets your needs, you can skip setting up a private Linux agent.